carnwyr/OM-collection/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Obey Me! is a gacha game developed by NTT Solmare.
 It offers a wide variety of cards that can be gathered by the players.
-Obey Me!
-Collection (or OM!Collection for short) was created to make it easier to track the cards that you own and the ones that you still need to acquire.
+Karasu OS was created to make it easier to track the cards that you own and the ones that you still need to acquire.

 Here are its main features:
 * Browse the full collection of cards with the ability to filter it by rarity, attribute, character or the card's name